 SBA loan

-SBA loans offer lengthy terms and low interest rates, making them desirable for small-business owners.
+SBA loans offer long-term financing with low interest rates, making them a desirable option for small business owners.
 Because these loans come backed by the Small Business Administration (SBA), you can often get one without having stellar credit.

 Short-term loan